-Deals with the laws pertaining to business associations, such as partnerships (limited and general). corporations, limited liability companies, partnerships, and limited partnerships, franchises and joint ventures.
-Topics include the law of contracts and agency as they relate to business associations.
+Begins an in depth analysis of the laws pertaining to business associations, such as partnerships, corporations, limited liability companies, partnerships, and limited partnerships, franchises and joint ventures.
+Topics include the law of contracts and agency and commercial paper as they relate to the business environment.
 Discussion also focuses on the international applications of these laws.
 Students develop a comprehensive working knowledge of the Uniform Commercial Code as it relates to the law of sales, commercial paper (including the impact on the law of banking) and secured transactions.
 Leading case decisions as well as statutory law such as the Uniform Partnership Act, Uniform Limited Partnership Act, and the Uniform Commercial Code are examined.